 Miniature linear bearings are performance tested and can be assembled to exact application requirements.
-The bearings themselves are typically found inside a steel or aluminum housing that moves with the bearing, called the carriage.
-There is a stationary base that provides the raceway for the bearing but because of the size constraints, the base and distance traveled is very small, sometimes only a few millimeters long.
-Miniature linear bearings are generally available in the four main types: ball bearings, roller slides, bushings and dovetail slides although there are many variations, such as needle roller bearings or full ball complement bearings.
-Miniature linear bearings with rolling elements feature small balls contained within a housing that make contact with another surface to provide low friction motion with high accuracy and tight control, or rigidity.
+The bearings themselves are typically found inside a steel or aluminum housing that moves with the bearing called the carriage.
+A stationary base provides the raceway for the bearing, but because of the size constraints, the base and distance traveled are very small, sometimes only a few millimeters long.
+Miniature linear bearings are generally available in the four main types: ball bearings, roller slides, bushings, and dovetail slides, although there are many variations, such as needle roller bearings or full ball complement bearings.
+Miniature linear bearings with rolling elements feature small balls within a housing that contact another surface to provide low friction motion with high accuracy and tight control or rigidity.
 Ball bearings use their spherical elements to travel along a straight line, rolling over a surface.
-Roller slides contain cylindrical bearings that fit above and below a V shaped groove; the carriage moves along its raceway, which is the groove.
+Roller slides contain cylindrical bearings that fit above and below a V-shaped groove; the carriage moves along its raceway, which is the groove.
 Bushings do not use balls for smooth motion but instead have lubricated carriages that move along a shaft.
-Dovetail slides are similar to roller slides except that the whole slide makes contact with the groove.
+Dovetail slides are similar to roller slides except that the whole slide contacts the groove.